Requirements

 Retry-After

-errors after waiting the duration specified in the Retry-After
+- Wait for the duration specified in the Retry-After header before retrying.

 header to prevent duplicate messages when retrying failed requests.